You are here

 06/05/12

 "If the Governor is really going to listen to executive order 41.
-Which really if you read it closely he can't go forward.
-Legally he can't go forward because they have not done sufficient research into many different areas and so I hope that he's listening," said Matthew Ryan, (D) Binghamton Mayor.
+Which, really, if you read it closely, he can't go forward.
+Legally he can't go forward because they have not done sufficient research into many different areas and so I hope that he's listening,” said Ryan.

 Southern Tier residents fear fracking test